Sex work, while encompassing many different facets, is simply what the term describes: you sell sex.

 OnlyFans is the Patreon of porn.
 It’s a platform where anyone can set up an account and charge subscribers a monthly fee to access exclusive photos and videos.
 The average OnlyFans account makes only $180/month and OnlyFans takes a 20% cut of the income you earn.

 Setting up an OnlyFans account is a newly popular side hustle, especially during the pandemic lockdown.
-Many women have signed up and are thrilled to make a few extra hundred dollars for selling their nudes.
-Some women don’t even get naked on the platform.
+Many people have signed up and are thrilled to make a few extra hundred dollars for selling their nudes.
+Some content creators don’t even get naked on the platform.
 Instead, they do things like read books aloud to subscribers who make requests… which may not even count as sex work if it’s not erotic in nature!

 Unfortunately, most accounts on OnlyFans will not generate enough income to live on.
 Many new sign-ups thought it would be easy money, only to find they have to work really hard to generate content and market themselves on other platforms, like Instagram, in order to drive sign-ups to their OnlyFans account.